 Pulling sensation neck pain

-From years of experience, a pulling pain is not a musculoskeletal issue but rather a nerve issue.
+From 8 years of training experience, a pulling pain is not always a musculoskeletal issue.

-There are many reasons why this can occur but if you started feeling it during your ohp, it might be time to start stretching or changing up your lifestyle so that you are not so stiff and immobile.
+There are many reasons why this can occur but if you started feeling a pulling sensation during your ohp, it might be time to start stretching or changing up your lifestyle so that you are not so stiff and immobile.